sunscreem/dogpubtimemachine/readme.md

 #### Why is called a "Time Machine?"

-The idea is you'll be able to wind back the clock and see what bars had what beer on in the past.
+You are able to wind back the clock and see what bars had what beer on in the past!

-Obviously thats not working... yet.

 #### It looks awful - is there some sort of to-do list for fixing it?